ARECoding/SegurOscar/README.md

-#Simple API REST for a Vehicle insurance register
+# Car Insurance API
+This REST API is used for register clients and their vehicles into SegurOscar service.